 Donington, Great Britain

-Press releases from the World Superbike and World Supersport teams after the races at Donington Park:
+Press releases from some of the World Superbike and World Supersport teams after Sunday's races at Donington Park:

 World Superbike Race Two was a dry race and the temperature had risen to 18º, with a 28º track.

 World Supersport was dry, with 16-degree air temperature and 27-degree track temperature.

 World Superbike race one was a dry race, with the sun making a much needed appearance on the grid.